mdbergmann/cl-swbymabeweb/blogs/20220321---House_automation_tooling_-_Part_2_-_Getting_Serial.md

 Last post I prepared <a href="https://ccl.clozure.com" class="link" target="_blank">Clozure CL</a> on an iBook with MacOS X 10.4 (Tiger) including getting <a href="https://www.quicklisp.org" class="link" target="_blank">quicklisp</a> ready. quicklisp is not absolutely necessary, but it helps.
 Otherwise all libraries that you want to use you have to download and load manually in the REPL.

+In this post I'd want to check feasability and prepare the serial communication.
+We'll use the actor pattern for this prove of concept.

 ##### The adapter

-In this post I'd want to check feasability and prepare the serial communication.
-Now, this iBook as well as more modern computers don't have a Sub-D serial port adapter anymore.
+This iBook as well as more modern computers don't have a Sub-D serial port adapter anymore.
 However, the device (the boiler) this software should communicate with has a 9 pin Sub-D connector.
 So we need a USB to serial adapter.
 There are a number of them available.
 But we also need drivers for this version of Mac OS.
 This one, a Keyspan (<a href="https://www.tripplite.com/keyspan-high-speed-usb-to-serial-adapter~USA19HS" class="link" target="_blank">USA19HS</a>) works with this version of Mac OSX and drivers are available.

 => picture of the adapter